 "Like many places and people who find wealth too quickly and too easily, Jemenda has grown beyond its ability to understand that which makes it great.
 It thrashes violently, breaking here, overcorrecting there, seeking that greatness by any means, but understanding little of how to achieve it.
 The result is a city that is ever-changing in service of a race it cannot win.
 Where lies the finish line?
 Beyond gold and beyond glory there lies only the acceptance that one must be happy.
-And the people of Jemenda simply cannot be content with such a thing. " - from the memoirs of Lewin Von Treet, Vault: the Land of Stuff and Things
+And the people of Jemenda simply cannot be content with such a thing." - from the memoirs of Lewin Von Treet, Vault: the Land of Stuff and Things

 The jewel of the desert, Jemenda is by far the wealthiest city in all of Vault.
 The palaces built within its walls are the very picture of opulence, and even the poor and destitute of the city, by their standards, live well.
 This great wealth was a result of the early settlers of Jawhara using their wit and courage to obtain the metal known as "tungsteel."
 This alloy is not naturally occurring, and cannot be found anywhere else in all of Vault.
 Millions of shards, plates, links, and jagged, broken pieces can be obtained if one is brave enough.
-These piece of metal were reformed and reshaped into whatever the people of Jemenda desired.
+These piece of metal were gathered from the surrounding sands and then reformed and reshaped into whatever the people of Jemenda desired.
 Tungsteel is an incredible conduit for force, both arcane and mundane, and through its power the city was built.
 Throughout all of Jemenda, one can see the influence of tungsteel, but perhaps nowhere moreso than its incredible wealth.

 From the ship lifts of Sophivitas, to the floating citadel of Dragon Watch, and even the Aquara of Trine, tungsteel is used to enable feats of magic in architecture in a way that will endure beyond the life of those who build with it.
 It is due to this that Jemenda had grown so wealthy in so short a time.
 For only the people of Jemenda hold the secrets of harvesting tungsteel effectively.
-Fury dancing.
+Fury Dancing.

 The location of Jemenda is also no accident.
 It was built around a once meager spring of water, a small pool at the base of the mountains guarded by a jealous water elemental.
 The founders of the city, in a tale that is legend to the people of Jawhara, befriended this elemental by heaping praise upon it, playing to its ego, and eventually gaining its trust.
 The water elemental is now known as Wadūd, and it is something between a mascot for the city, and its greatest celebrity.
 That once meager pool has now grown to a bursting spring that brings life to all of Jemenda, and many others across Jawhara.
 Wadūd's gift is the second most profitable export from Jemenda, and Wadūd revels in the fact that it is responsible for such things.
 The people love Wadūd and it loves the people.